AHAAAAAAA/mapbh/README.md

 Translate and warp a map in a UTM Zone 39 map `scripts/utm-zone39-translate.sh <input-path-without-extension-type> <top-left-coordinates/bottom-right-coordinates>` e.g. `./scripts/utm-zone39-translate.sh "1969.5000.Manama & AlJufayr.1-5" "453000 2901300 456600 2898900"`

+### Tileserver

+We use `tileserver-gl` from MapTiler to host our processed tiles.
+To see maps locally, you need to download the mbtiles and run it locally.

+#### Usage

+`tileserver-gl -c tile-config.json`